-These experiments suggest that the RSMOTE approach can effectively balance bug reports datasets, thereby improving the performance of classifiers for bug report severity prediction.
+These experiments suggest that the RSMOTE approach can effectively balance bug report datasets, thereby improving the performance of classifiers for bug report severity prediction.
 We also observe that the performance predicting the severity of Mozilla bug reports is higher than that for Eclipse bug reports, while the performance on GNOME bug reports is the best.
-In regard to the average classification performance for predicting the severity of bug reports, the NB classifier with the RSMOTE approach is the most suitable for predicting the severity of bug reports from Eclipse and Mozilla, whereas the KNN classifier with the RSMOTE approach is the most
+In regard to the average classification performance for predicting the severity of bug reports, the NB classifier with the RSMOTE approach is the most suitable for predicting the severity of bug reports from Eclipse and Mozilla, whereas the KNN classifier with the RSMOTE approach is the most suitable for predicting the severity of bug reports for the GNOME bug repository.
+In general, for individual software components, different classification variants achieve different performances in predicting the severity of bug reports.
+Thus, in the following experimental part, we use the variant with the best performance as a baseline to compare the performance of our proposed approach.